David's Command to Ziba; David's Great Charity; Diplomacy; Shameful Treatment

 David's Command to Ziba

 David learns from Ziba, a former servant of Saul, that a member of Saul's house still lives.
 He is the crippled Mephibosheth, Jonathan's son.
 David orders Ziba to fetch him.
-(2 Kings 9:2–5)
+(2 Samuel 9:2–5)

 David's Great Charity